ErpNetDocs/winclient/introduction/navigators/coloring/index.md

 After coloring the fields, you can

-You can also edit not only the color of the fields but also the size and font, the border color, etc. These additional settings are available in **Appearance** section of the **Format Condition** tab of *Field Properties*.
+You can also edit not only the color but also the size and font, the border color, etc. These additional settings are available in **Appearance** section of the **Format Condition** tab of *Field Properties*.